Skip to content

 1. Go to Admin → Data Streams → Configure Tag Settings → List Unwanted Referrals.

-2. Add all your domains to the unwanted referral list.
+2. Add all your domains to the unwanted referral list (also called the referral exclusion list).
 This tells GA4 not to create new sessions when traffic comes from these domains.

 Without this step, you'll see your own domains appearing as top referral sources in your acquisition reports — a clear sign that cross-domain tracking isn't fully configured.

 Cross-domain tracking issues are silent — you won't get error messages.
-Use these methods to verify:
+The symptoms show up in your reports, not in the tag console.
+Watch for these signals:

 Common Problems and Fixes